Student Scout and Guide Organisation: History

 Informal Scout and Guide Clubs existed as early as 1915 when the first generation of Scouts grew out of the Scouting age yet wanted to keep some sense of fraternity.
 Some early organisations at colleges were known as Baden-Powell Guilds and Saint George Guilds.
 A world equivalent to this exists today in the International Scout and Guide Fellowship, or ISGF.
 Some of the first clubs were set up in university towns, such as Oxford, Cambridge, Manchester, and London.
 Inter-club activities were run intermittently until 1927.
 By 1920, Rover Scouts had been set up for people over 18 but many people were also part of Scout and Guide clubs.
 University clubs banded together to form an Inter-Varsity organisation while College-based clubs formed a similar setup.
 It was not until 1947 that inter-club meetings started again, and even then only for the Varsity clubs (those from universities, rather than colleges).
 Only two colleges (Loughborough and North Staffordshire) were admitted to Varsity.
 No other colleges were admitted, partially because of snobbery in the old red-brick establishments.
 The Federation of Scout and Guide Clubs in Training Colleges was set up in 1956 for colleges, and a year later it formed the Intercollegiate organisation.
 In 1967, the Intercollegiate and Inter-Varsity merged to form SSAGO due to the dwindling number of colleges as many became universities.

 SSAGO was 40 in 2007, to celebrate this event a special emblem was designed and the Summer Rally was replaced with a Reunion Event held near Lincoln in July.
-Whilst this event was run as a Rally there were some noticeable differences; there were fireworks on Friday night, all members old, and new, and SAGGA (who themselves are celebrating their 50th Anniversary) were invited to attend along with visits from prestigious guests such as Liz Burnley the current Chief Guide.
+While this event was run as a Rally there were some noticeable differences; there were fireworks on Friday night, all members old, and new, and SAGGA (who themselves are celebrating their 50th Anniversary) were invited to attend along with visits from prestigious guests such as Liz Burnley the current Chief Guide.